affinidi/eventi-workshop/README.md

 -->

-By the end of these modules, you'll have a comprehensive understanding of how to leverage the Affinidi Trust Network (ATN) to build robust, user-centric interoperable applications.
+By the end of these modules, you'll have a comprehensive understanding of how to leverage the developer tools from Affinidi Trust Network (ATN) to build robust, user-centric interoperable applications.

+Here is a sneak peek into the consumer experience you will be building in the next 90 minutes, leveraging decentralised identity and verifiable credentials.
+Let's start with [Module 1: Setup workspace](/docs/generate-app.md).

 ![Affinidi ATN Workshop](/docs/images/workshop.gif)

 > [!WARNING]
-> This sample application are provided only as a guide to quickly explore and learn how to integrate the components of Affinidi Trust Network into your application.
+> This sample application are provided only as a guide to quickly explore and learn how to integrate the components of Affinidi Trust Network that reduce the effort required to add Open Identity protocols based information exchange into your application.
 This is NOT a Production-ready implementation. **Please don't deploy this to a production environment.**

+## Food for thought
+While the use case for the workshop was kept simple, push your imagination to think of how to solve real-world problems with the power of cryptographic trust that can work seamlessly across channels - digital or offline or assisted flows.
+For example, in Event and ticketing industry, can the use of Identity verification along with proof of ticket ownership reduce ticket fraud? how can one reimagine ticket resales with digital delegation to have audit trail of who sold the ticket to whom?
+Is there additional value in knowing if the visitor had also been to other events of similar type in the consumer onboarding flow to enable hyper-personal consumer experience based on better understanding of the visitor?
+Can we use the digital instant verification to improve physical queue management for swags by making it available through an online site where you share the proof of attendance along with your verified address to send the swag directly or engage other partners to scale the swag distribution without worrying about training of the staff or reconciliation?

 ## Read More